Content navigation:

 Management price positioning

 We can see that store C is influenced by competitors more than other.
 This means its customers not necessarily consider prices as “optimal” and often compare them to competitors.
-The sales volume depends on competitors’ prices for the largest amount of products here, which also means that the store C has a high cross-elasticity.
+The sales volume depends on demand elasticity and competitors’ prices for the largest amount of products here, which also means that the store C has a high cross-elasticity.
 Now, let’s see how these shops are ranked.

 price-positioning